wazuh/wazuh-documentation/source/learning-wazuh/index.rst

 The Wazuh open source security platform is a versatile software that provides awareness of an environment's security through a rich group of components and integrations.

-Given the high adaptability of Wazuh, the possibilities that it provides are plentiful in this area of our documentation you will find a progressive set of hands-on experiences to accelerate your progress towards mastery of Wazuh.
+Given the high adaptability of Wazuh, the possibilities that it provides are plentiful.
+In this area of our documentation you will find a progressive set of hands-on experiences to accelerate your progress towards mastery of Wazuh.

-Some of the labs will assume that the previous labs have already been completed, so we encourage you to do them in order.
+Some of the labs will require skills that can be acquired in the previous labs, so we encourage you to do them in order.

 .. toctree::
     :maxdepth: 1